Sung-Huan/ANNOgesic/docs/source/test_case.rst

     $ ls ANNOgesic/output/PPI/figures/PPI_NC_000915.1/without_strain/NC_000915.1/
     P0001_nusB.png  HP0005_pyrF.png

-Generating riboswitch
+Generating riboswitch and RNA thermometer
 -----------------

-If you want to know the riboswitchs, you can use the subcommand ``riboswitch``.
+If you want to know the riboswitches and RNA thermometer, you can use the subcommand ``riboswitch_thermometer``.
-Before running ``riboswitch``, you need to get the information of known riboswitches in Rfam.
+Before running it, you need to get the information of known riboswitches and RNA thermometer in Rfam.
-You can download it from our `Github <https://github.com/Sung-Huan/ANNOgesic/tree/master/database>`_.
+You can download them from our `Github <https://github.com/Sung-Huan/ANNOgesic/tree/master/database>`_.

 ::

     $ wget -cP ANNOgesic/input/riboswitch_ID/ https://raw.githubusercontent.com/Sung-Huan/ANNOgesic/master/database/Rfam_riboswitch_ID.csv
+    $ wget -cP ANNOgesic/input/RNA_thermometer_ID/ https://raw.githubusercontent.com/Sung-Huan/ANNOgesic/master/database/Rfam_RNA_thermometer_ID.csv

 You also need to download Rfam.